Society for Research on Biological Rhythms: Membership

 Regular Members enjoy benefits such as discounted registration for the SRBR meeting, online access to the Journal of Biological Rhythms and chronobiology teaching materials, and voting rights in SRBR officer and Executive Committee elections.
 Trainee Members, who must be enrolled in undergraduate, graduate, or postdoctoral training programs, pay lower membership fees than Regular Members, at the cost of forfeiting SRBR voting rights.
 Trainee Members also have opportunities to participate in Trainee Professional Development Day, dedicated to scientific and career development, and to apply for travel awards to Trainee Day.
 Emeritus Members must be retired from full-time employment, and must have been Regular Members for at least 10 years.
 They enjoy similar privileges to Regular Members; however, membership fees will be waived after 10 years of Emeritus Member status.

-Notable Members

-Notable SRBR members, and their select contributions to chronobiology, include: